Houstrix/personal-finance-projects/README.md

 # personal-finance-projects
-# Description: Please see the wiki for a description
+# Description: Please see the wiki for information